davidosomething/grunt-wendy/README.md

 This plugin requires Grunt `~0.4.0`

+This plugin requires phantomjs `~1.9.11`
+It is specified as a peer dependency, so be sure to install the version of your choosing, e.g.

+* npm package version 1.9.11 on OSX for phantomJs 1.9.7 (least buggy version)
+* npm package version >=1.9.15 on node.js 4.0 or io.js (the only installable
+  versions due to other dependencies)

 If you haven't used [Grunt] before, be sure to check out the [Getting Started] guide, as it explains how to create a [Gruntfile] as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this